 Researchers from Japan revealed that dogs lift and wiggle their left-hand brow when they first see someone they love.

-The researchers observed that as a dog’s owner was brought into the room, the dogs brows moved up and down significantly.
+The researchers observed that as a dog’s owner was brought into the room, the dog’s brows moved up and down significantly.
 This same reaction did not occur when strangers entered the room.

 The look of love

-However, a study published in the journal Science, found that some dogs exhibit staring behaviors with owners they feel a string attachment to.
+However, a study published in the journal Science, found that some dogs exhibit staring behaviors with owners they feel a string attached to.

 Don’t feel bad if your dog doesn’t do this though, as generally speaking it isn’t a common behavior in the animal kingdom and there are lots of other things you can look for as signs your dog loves you.

 Yawning can be contagious amongst people, and as it turns out, our pets also mimic this phenomenon.

-Signs your dog loves you: Affection without food
+Affection without food